hi-im-phillip/spring-cert-prep/README.md

 - Shutdown hook will be automatically registered
 - ContextLoaderListener applies to Spring Boot Web Applications as well

-### <font color="#99ff99">10.
+### <span style="color: #99ff99;">10.
 Can you describe: Dependency injection using Java configuration?
 Dependency injection using annotations(@Component, @Autowired)?
 Component scanning, Stereotypes and Meta-Annotations?
 Scopes for Spring beans?
-What is the default scope?</font>
+What is the default scope?</span>

 DI Java configuration
 When using Dependency Injection using Java Configuration you need to explicitly define all your beans and you need to use @Autowired